shreyash-jais-02/shreyash-jais-02/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on challenges given by Geeks for geeks local
+- 🔭 I’m currently working on improving my skills in Python
-- 🌱 I’m currently learning How to code
+- 🌱 I’m currently learning Front End Development
-- 👯 I’m looking to collaborate on learning
+- 👯 I’m looking to complete full stack development certification on freecodecamp
-- 🤔 I’m looking for help with API
+- 🤔 I’m looking for web development project ideas
 - 💬 Ask me about my day
-- 📫 How to reach me: shreyash.jaiswal2020@outlook.com
+- 📫 How to reach me: jaiswalshreyash2002@gmail.com
-- 😄 Pronouns: joke
-- ⚡ Fun fact: I love watching anime
+- ⚡ Fun fact: I love spending my time reading novels and solving sudoku.
+Currenty getting interested in Chess.